 We have a family-friendly fund to help all our members participate fully in current expenses-qualifying activities.
 We can provide care facilities for children under 5s, 5-14 year olds, and dependants (adults and 14-18 year olds requiring care) through the BMA family friendly fund.
-With a minimum of four weeks' notice, care can be provided for approved BMA meetings, either at BMA House, or elsewhere to minimise disruption.
+With a minimum of four weeks' notice, care can be provided for approved BMA meetings at BMA House, London to minimise disruption.
 In order to apply for care you must complete a copy of the care requirements form, which will be available direct from our child care providers, who the committee staff or the BMA conference unit will provide contact details for.

-For more information or for an application form contact Danielle Maidment dmaidment@bma.org.uk.
+For more information or for an application form contact Sarah Ellmes sellmes@bma.org.uk

-See care guidelines for BMA members.
+See : care support for BMA activities